AndreaCodd/gambit/pointData/readme.md

 2. `Grav_gz.csv` contains the Bouger corrected gravity measurements in micro m/s^2.
 3. `Grav_acc.csv` cotains the measurement accuracy in micro m/s^2.

 It is possible to run the inversion on a smaller data set.
 The smaller data set has 1630 data points and can be created using halvepts.py.
+It is set up to select every 4th observation points starting from the first element.
  - `python3 ~/gambit/bin/halvepts.py pointG_small_Meshconfig`
     * `Grav_small_MeasEs.csv` contains the cartesian coordinates of the observation points.
     * `Grav_small_gz.csv` contains the Bouger corrected gravity measurements in micro m/s^2.